igorgaelzer/phase_0_unit_1/week_3/1_git_started/my_solution.md

 CONFLICT (content): Merge conflict in week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md Automatic merge failed; fix conflicts and then commit the result.

-I have yet to find the solution.
+I have yet to find the solution...

 ## Release 6: Reflection